- What’s a “listening room”?

 Where can I stay?
 (B&Bs, hotels, camping)

 Want to make a weekend of it?
 Good call.
-The nearest population centers to us are Brattleboro VT and Keene NH (either is about 30 minutes drive) and they have bunches of options that you can Google up.
+The nearest population centers to us are Brattleboro VT and Keene NH (either is about 30 minutes’ drive) and they have bunches of options that you can Google up.
 The lovely village of Chester VT (20 minutes) has quite a cluster as well.
-Here’s a starter list of others to check out.
+Here’s a starter list of ones nearby to check out.
+This presentation isn’t an endorsement.
+In order of distance from Stage 33 Live:

 Harvest Barn Inn, 16 Webb Terrace